h0mbre/h0mbre.github.io/_posts/2019-06-15-Xitami_Webserver_SEH.md

 ### Introducing Boo-Gen!

+[Boo-Gen is a simple Python script](https://github.com/h0mbre/CTP/tree/master/Boo-Gen) which uses an example HTTP request (right now just the headers) to generate a `boofuzz` script.
+It should function dynamically and work with any headers that follow a `Parameter: Value` paradigm.
+All you need is an example `.txt` file with your HTTP request.

 First, we want to grab a template HTTP request for the web application.
 Using Burpsuite, I just browsed to the address of the webserver and grabbed the `GET` request and saved it to a file called `get.txt`.

 ![](/assets/images/CTP/xitamiHome.JPG)

 ![](/assets/images/CTP/xitamiBurp.JPG)

 Right-clicking anywhere in the `GET` request and selecting 'Copy to file' within Burp allows us to save the request a `.txt` file.
-Now we just need to feed this request to Boo-Gen (which you can find [here](https://github.com/h0mbre/CTP/tree/master/Boo-Gen) and let it do its thing.
+Now we just need to feed this request to Boo-Gen and let it do its thing.
 We will not specify an output file name with the `-f, --filename` flag and will instead let it default to `http.py`.
 ```terminal
 root@kali:~/OSCE/ # python boo-gen.py get.txt
 ```